vivek-pippalla/social-network-pathfinding/documentation/interview_checklist.md

 # Interview Preparation Checklist
 ## Social Network Pathfinding Engine — Complete Study Guide

-> **How to use this checklist:** Study each section.
-Mark topics `[x]` when you can explain them OUT LOUD without looking at notes.
-If you can't explain it to a 10-year-old, you don't know it well enough yet.

----

 ## SECTION 1: Core Computer Science Concepts